canonical/microcloud/doc/tutorial/get_started.md

 1. Answer the questions:

+   1. Select `yes` to select more than one cluster member.
    1. As the address for MicroCloud's internal traffic, select the listed IPv4 address.
+   1. Copy the session passphrase.
-   1. Select `yes` to limit the search for other MicroCloud servers to the local subnet.
+   1. Head to the other servers (`micro02`, `micro03`, and `micro04`) and start the join process:

+          lxc exec micro02 microcloud join

+         ```{tip}

+         Open up three additional terminals to run the commands concurrently.
+         ```

+         In each terminal select an address for MicroCloud's internal traffic.
+         When prompted enter the passphrase in each terminal and return to `micro01`.

    1. Select all listed servers (these should be `micro2`, `micro3`, and `micro4`).
    1. Select `yes` to set up local storage.
    1. Select the listed local disks (`local1`, `local2`, `local3`, and `local4`).